semgrep/semgrep/PRIVACY.md

 ### Pseudoanonymization

-Certain identifying data (e.g. project URLs) are pseudoanonymized before being sent to the r2c backend.
+Certain identifying data (e.g. project URLs) are pseudoanonymized before being sent to the Semgrep, Inc backend.

 "Pseudoanonymized" means the data are transformed using a deterministic cryptographically secure hash.
 When the input data are unknown, this hash is expensive to reverse.
 However, when input data are known, a reverse dictionary of identifiers to hashes can be built.
 Hence, data are anonymous only when the source values are unknown.